-This is where the last mile delivery process truly begins—businesses need to ensure the order gets from the transportation hub to the end recipient as quickly as possible.
+This is where the last mile delivery process truly begins—businesses need to ensure the order gets from the transportation hub to the customer as quickly as possible.

 Orders are designated to delivery personnel based on routes and recipient addresses

-Strategically sorting and designated the parcels for delivery is essential to having an optimized, cost-effective delivery logistics solution.
+Strategically sorting and designated the parcels for delivery is essential to having an optimized, cost-effective delivery last mile logistics solution.

 Orders are scanned before being loaded onto delivery vehicles

 This updates the status of the order for the sender, as well as the end recipient tracking the shipment.
-It also reduces the risk of packages getting lost along the way.
+It also reduces the risk of packaged goods getting lost along the way.